ethannicholas/Frost/docs/safetyViolations.md

 * Assertion failures
 * Contract (precondition or postcondition) violations
 * Invalid typecasts
+* Integer overflow using the normal arithmetic operators
 * Integer divide by zero
 * Reaching an [`unreachable`](statements.md#unreachable) statement
 * Following a [weak reference](weakReferences.md) to an object which is no longer in memory

 By default, the compiler inserts runtime checks to detect all of these situations and abort the program when they occur.
-Disabling safety checks using a [command line flag](frostc.md) may improve performance, but converts all safety violations into undefined behavior.
+Disabling safety checks using a [command line flag](frostc.md) may therefore mprove performance, but converts all safety violations into undefined behavior.